Q1-G/Empowering-The-Nation/README.md

 # Empowering the Nation
-This is Empowering the Nation, a ficticious app providing courses for individuals looking to improve themselves
+This is Empowering the Nation, a ficticious app providing courses for individuals looking to improve themselves.

 ## Team Behind App
 This app was created by the following: